NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 These major federal drug cases are serious business because many times, people charged with them face a mandatory minimum of 10 years in prison, serving 85%.

-Also, if the person is caught with a gun being used in the crime, that's an additional five years on top of the ten years, and this is a minimum sentence of 15 years in that particular example.
+Also, if the person is caught using a gun in the crime, that's an additional five years on top of the ten years, and this is a minimum sentence of 15 years in that particular example.
 It certainly could be higher.

 Experience Matters